CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 {: .note }
 > **Note:** Site paths do not direct the movement process.
 The site path is used to determine which hazard creatures your opponent may play against your moving company.
 >
 > **Note:** By using the site cards and site cards only, a company can move from any site to any other site.
-First, if necessary, the company moves to the nearest Darkaven.
+First, if necessary, the company moves to the nearest Darkhaven.
 Then, if necessary, it moves to other Darkhavens.
 Finally, it moves from that Haven to the destination site.

 A company commits to moving by playing a _new site card_ (face down) during its organization phase.
 A company does not have to move during a given turn (i.e., it does not play a new site card).